Chester Law Firm: Dedicated to Your Recovery

 The car accident lawyers at Chester Law Group want to help you recover the compensation you deserve.
 Columbus is the capital of Ohio: as a result, a great number of people commute into and out of the city on a daily basis for work and for leisure.
 These commuters must often share crowded roads with residents who call Columbus home.
 All of these individuals sharing the same roadways results in an increased risk of car accidents.
 Did you know that in 2014, according to the Ohio Department of Public Safety:

 - There were over 22,000 car crashes in Columbus alone?

 - As a result, there were 50 people killed and over 7,500 injured?

 - Some of these crashes involved more than one fatality and/or injury?

 A person injured in a car accident caused by the negligent actions of another may be entitled to recover compensation for his or her injuries.
-An experienced Columbus car accident lawyer can review the facts of his or her case and determine what legal rights and remedies are available to the injury victim.
+Experienced Columbus car accident lawyers can review the facts of his or her case and determine what legal rights and remedies are available to the injury victim.

 Columbus Car Accident Lawyers – Causes

 The majority of Columbus car crashes are caused because one or more individuals or entities engaged in careless or reckless behavior.
 When this occurs and another person is injured thereby, that other person (the injury “plaintiff”) can recover compensation for his or her injuries.

 - Texting while driving;

 - Negligent maintenance of roadways.